• Introduction

 The method create_predict_X is used to create the input matrix used internally by the forecaster's predict method.
 This matrix is then used to generate SHAP values for the forecasted values.

-# Create input matrix used by the predict method
+# Create input matrix used to forecast the next 30 steps

 # ==============================================================================